uscyihang/TwitterSparkProject/README.md

 ### How to run

 1. Enter your API keys in `app/auth_keys.py`
-2. Start the Zookeeper Servive
+2. Go to kafka inventory, start the Zookeeper Servive
 ```sh
 bin/zookeeper-server-start.sh config/zookeeper.properties
 ```